mjal/maxime.lalis.se/content/posts/automatic_audit_through_benaloh_challenge.md

 +++
-title = 'Automatic Benaloh Challenge' date = 2024-10-24T15:17:09+02:00
+title = 'Automated auditing using the Benaloh Challenge' date = 2024-10-24T15:17:09+02:00
 +++